-Katie Rubin was suspended from a rope 150 meters up a rugged cliffside in a remote Laos jungle when she spotted the human bones.
+Katie Rubin was on a rugged cliffside in a remote Laos jungle when she spotted the human bones.

 “I was attached via a relatively short sewn runner to a fixed line that had been placed by one of our six-foot-something team members,” Rubin said.
 “I noticed what looked like possible skeletal material on the surface at the edge of a drop-off.”

-Rubin was lowering down the face of a sheer mountain that was once Lima Site 85, a top-secret Air Force radio site in the Vietnam War.
-The station was overrun in a fierce firefight in 1968, with 12 Americans who manned the site never recovered.
-Reports from survivors indicated that the Americans had taken a final refuge during the attack on the west side of the mountain, above a 150-meter cliff.
+Rubin was lowering down the face of a sheer mountain, the summit of which was once Lima Site 85, a top-secret Air Force radio site in the Vietnam War.
+The station was overrun in a fierce firefight in 1968, with 11 Americans who manned the site never recovered.

-In late 2023, the DPAA team arrived in Phou Pha Thi in Houaphan Province.
-As the Scientific Recovery Expert on the mission, Rubin was evaluating the area to see if they could send in a recovery team to search for the remains of those killed during the attack almost six decades before.
+In late 2023, a DPAA team arrived in Phou Pha Thi in Houaphan Province.
+The team was evaluating the area to see if they could safely send in a recovery team to search for the remains of those killed during the attack almost six decades before.

 The old base is now a tourist destination where a paved road extends up to the base of the cliffs, and a staircase ascends the cliff side on the southeastern side of the mountain.

-The bodies, the team had been told, likely, landed on ledges down the cliff’s face.
+The bodies, the team knew, landed on ledges down the cliff’s face.

 “These ledges are separated from the base of the mountain by additional cliff faces.
 We were aware that they contain a very high [unexploded ordinance] burden and are subject to potentially lethal rock fall,” Rubin said.